 Creating Leaderboards

+How to provision, update, and retire leaderboards via the Admin Gateway.
+Assumes you understand the configuration model from Leaderboard Overview.

 This guide teaches you how to provision, update, and retire leaderboards via the Admin Gateway.

-It assumes you already understand the configuration model from Leaderboards Overview.
+It assumes you already understand the configuration model from Leaderboard Overview.

 1. Authentication Recap